Blockchain & Crypto-Assets 2026 Comparisons

 Prohibited activities include the issuance or public offering of algorithmic stablecoins by unregulated entities.
 Crucially, the jurisdiction maintains a rigid distinction between retail and professional markets.
 Licensed VATPs may offer highly liquid, large-market-capitalisation spot assets to retail investors, subject to rigorous suitability assessments.
 However, complex products and highly leveraged instruments are strictly prohibited for retail distribution.
 Under the paper of policy statement regarding perpetual contracts (Perps) finalised on 11 February 2026, licensed VATPs are permitted to offer VA perpetual contracts, leveraged derivative instruments without expiry dates, but the offering of these specific products is exclusively restricted to Professional Investors.

-The regulatory landscape is expanding significantly in the next 12 months.
-Following joint consultation conclusions by the SFC and the FSTB published in December 2025, the government is introducing comprehensive legislation to the Legislative Council to establish new mandatory licensing regimes through amendments to the AMLO.
+The regulatory landscape is going to be expanding significantly in the next 12 months.
+A monumental expansion of the regulatory framework was finalised on 26 May 2026, with the issuance of the “Consultation Conclusions on the Legislative Proposal to Regulate Virtual Asset Advisory Service Providers and Virtual Asset Management Service Providers” by the FSTB and the SFC.
+Adhering strictly to the “same business, same risks, same rules” principle, the conclusions establish comprehensive mandatory licensing regimes for VA advisory and VA management under the AMLO.
 These new regulations will explicitly cover OTC VA dealing services, VA custodian services, VA advisory services and VA portfolio management, ensuring the entire digital asset value chain is brought within the formal regulatory perimeter.

 The regulatory classification of the underlying asset does not change solely because of the utilisation of a legal wrapper, such as an investment fund.
 The SFC strictly applies the “same business, same risks, same rules” principle.
 Utilising a fund structure shifts the primary compliance burden from the direct investor to the fund manager and the intermediaries distributing the interests of the fund, but it does not bypass the regulatory perimeter.